DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onItemMoved.md

 ---

-Select a file/folder and use the **Move To** [context menu](/api-reference/10%20UI%20Components/dxFileManager/1%20Configuration/contextMenu '/Documentation/ApiReference/UI_Components/dxFileManager/Configuration/contextMenu/') or [toolbar item](/api-reference/10%20UI%20Components/dxFileManager/1%20Configuration/toolbar '/Documentation/ApiReference/UI_Components/dxFileManager/Configuration/toolbar/') to invoke the "Move To" dialog.
+Select a file/folder and use the **Move To** [context menu](/api-reference/10%20UI%20Components/dxFileManager/1%20Configuration/contextMenu '/Documentation/ApiReference/UI_Components/dxFileManager/Configuration/contextMenu/') or [toolbar](/api-reference/10%20UI%20Components/dxFileManager/1%20Configuration/toolbar '/Documentation/ApiReference/UI_Components/dxFileManager/Configuration/toolbar/') item to invoke the "Move to" dialog.
 In the dialog, select the destination directory and click **Move**.

 ![DevExtreme File Manager - Move File or directory](/images/FileManager/move-to-dialog.png)